timheeg/wsl-rhel9/README.md

 You can use the Git Bash terminal that comes with Git for Windows or you could try your default WSL distribution.

+## RHEL Subscription

+This image is based on the RHEL8 UBI image and requires a RHEL subscription, such as a free developer subscription.

+The WSL container requires you register your subscription and assumes you have an environment variable named `RHEL8_ORG` defined with your organization and an environment variable named `RHEL8_ACTIVATION_KEY` defined with your activation key identifier.

 ## Development Usage

 Once the development image is available in WSL, enable WSL integration in Docker